MireilleBF/RIMELBook/what-about-architecture--design.md

 what about Entity Framework ?

+using our usual method \(key work search\), we didn't find any dialects dedicated to known databases such as postgres or MySQL,

-on Entity Framework side, SQL Server is the mantra, EF supports it and nothing else, there's some some connectors to use postgresql with EF but nothing official, this picture gives us the whole picture on how SQL Server Dialect is handled :
+SQL Server is the mantra, EF supports it and nothing else, there are some connectors to use postgresql with EF but nothing official

+This is rather a big difference between the two frameworks

+To get more insight into the sql generation, we explored a little bit the classes we found:

 ![](/assets/AST.png)

+                                                         Figure : SQL generation logic

-this is how it goes, we go through the DbContext \(which the equivalent of session on hibernate side\),  calling a fetch method, the fetch method targets the cache, we have then a cache default, the id of the class of the entity and its id are delegated to the Linq which is an internal SQL DSL \(Domain Specific Language\), it builds the SQL query using the entity type and its id, the LinqAST parser parses the AST generating SQL Server compliant query and send it to the database.
+this is how it goes, we go through the DbContext \(which is the equivalent of session on hibernate side\),  calling a fetch method, the fetch method targets the cache, we have then a cache default, the id of the class of the entity and its id are delegated to the Linq which is an internal SQL DSL \(Domain Specific Language\), it builds the SQL query using the entity type and its id, the LinqAST parser parses the AST generating SQL Server compliant query and send it to the database.

 ## **How **does **Entity Framework and Hibernate manage caching? **Are there any major differences?